DataDog/the-monitor/rds-aurora/monitoring_amazon_aurora_performance_metrics.md

 Aurora supports the creation of up to 15 read replicas from the master instance.
 These replicas are assigned a separate endpoint, so you can point client applications to read from a replica rather than from the source instance.
 You can also monitor the replica's connections, throughput, and query performance, just as you would for an ordinary RDS instance.

-The lag time for any read replica is captured by the CloudWatch metric `Aurora Replica Lag`.
+The lag time for any read replica is captured by the CloudWatch metric `AuroraReplicaLag`.
 This metric is usually not actionable, although if the lag is consistently very long, you should investigate your settings and resource usage.

 Note that this is a significantly different metric than the generic RDS metric `ReplicaLag`, which applies to other database engines.
 Because Aurora instances all read from the same virtual storage volume, the `AuroraReplicaLag` tracks the lag in page cache updates from primary to replica rather than the lag in applying all write operations from the primary instance to the replica.